-Whether you are an individual or married couple choosing to grow your family through a private adoption, a stepparent wishing to legally adopt your spouse’s child, or a relative, kinship, or foster placement desiring to adopt a child involved in a termination of parental rights matter, the McCarthy Law Firm will walk you through the legal adoption process with the goal of giving that child his or her “forever family.”
+Whether you are an individual or married couple choosing to grow your family through a private adoption, a stepparent wishing to legally adopt your spouse’s child, or a relative, kinship, or foster placement desiring to adopt a child involved in a termination of parental rights matter, McCarthy Family Law will walk you through the legal adoption process with the goal of giving that child his or her “forever family.”
 When complications or delays arise, having a skilled attorney at the helm is critical to steering the case back on course toward finalization of the adoption.
 Although the adoption process can be tedious and frustrating at times, it is important to ensure that all requirements have been met the first time around to prevent further setbacks or future challenges to the adoption.

 When it comes the well-being of children, there are times when the Arizona Department of Child Safety (DCS) becomes involved with families.
 If DCS (formerly known as Child Protective Services or CPS) receives a report that a child may be at risk, they will conduct an investigation and determine whether further steps need to be taken to alleviate that risk, at least on a temporary basis.
 Sometimes this may rise to the level of removing a child from the home of one or both parents, or from a third-party caregiver who lacks the legal ability to make important decisions for the child.

 Ultimately, DCS may file a child dependency action in juvenile court and assert that there is no parent or guardian willing or capable of providing that child with proper and effective parental care and control.
 If that child is adjudicated a dependent child, there will be further proceedings to determine if and when the child can be returned to one or both parents’ care or a legal guardian.